-I ran a cool new software to find out the 15 most commonly asked questions about network marketing ……it actually returned 20 or so but 6 were about individuals or particular companies.
+I ran a cool new software to find out the 15 most commonly asked questions about network marketing.
+It actually returned 20 or so but 6 were about individuals or particular companies.

 Think about it – the 2 biggest expenses and a huge liability are eliminated.

-No account recievables – you pay for the product AND the shipping BEFORE the product leaves the warehouse.
+No account receivables – you pay for the product AND the shipping BEFORE the product leaves the warehouse.

-Just those 2 things alone are massive bottom line subtractions.
+Just those two things alone are massive bottom line subtractions.

-If you want to get a product in a store – a big chain – thesse days you are looking at astronomical ‘slotting fees.’
+If you want to get a product in a store – a big chain – these days you are looking at astronomical ‘slotting fees.’

 If you are not familiar with slotting fees it means you, as a manufacturer, pay a ‘fee’ to get your product in the store…..then additional fees if you want to be at eye-level, end cap or at the counter.

 “Small manufacturers complain that they can’t afford the slotting fees, which can run up to $25,000 per item per chain, depending on the number of stores and the appeal of the product.
 A food broker in the Midwest says he had to fork over $20,000 – nonrefundable – just to put a new product to a 90-day test with a big retailer.
 One New England chain charged a baked-goods company $1,100 per product per store for more than 1,000 locations, even though the bakery items were already on shelves.”

-Slotting fees for start up companies plus advertising plus accounts the don’t pay are 3 huge expenses that are put on the backs of distributors.
+Slotting fees for start-up companies plus advertising plus accounts they don’t pay are 3 huge expenses that are put on the backs of distributors.

 Ever had anyone call you about an MLM and tell you they WERE NOT well capitalized?

-Yeah, right…..and the Tooth Fairy really exists.
-[Don’t fall for the ‘they decided on this model to bring their product to market because they really care, want to give others a chance.’
-Doesn’t mean they are nice people…..but as Don Corleone, The Godfather says, “it’s not personal, it’s just business.”
+Yeah, right…and the Tooth Fairy really exists.
+(Don’t fall for the ‘they decided on this model to bring their product to market because they really care, want to give others a chance.’)
+Doesn’t mean they are nice people, but as Don Corleone, The Godfather says, “it’s not personal, it’s just business.”

 The cool thing is you can get paid great bucks if you do it right.